Analysis: Expect more starters next week, and could the Seahawks consider re-signing K.J. Wright?

 A: First, the worst thing that happened Saturday was knee injuries to Burr-Kirven and receiver John Ursua, each members of the draft class of 2019.
 While Carroll did not give details of the injuries he said each was “serious’’ and each would be out “a while.’’

 Ursua confirmed the worst when he announced via Instagram that he had torn his ACL, an injury which would knock him out for the season.
+Ursua announced that he had torn his left ACL — he tore his right ACL while at Hawaii in 2017.

 The loss of Burr-Kirven leaves the Seahawks with only Cody Barton listed as an experienced backup at the two inside spots behind Bobby Wagner and Jordyn Brooks.